 The extra man advantage allowed Dani Alves to roam forward from right-back in the second-half after being very shrewd in his defensive work.
 The Brazilian getting his shot away after linking up with David Villa but it was straight at the keeper.

 The defender however was gifted a goal minutes after his first chance.
-A terrible header from Romaric left his keeper in no man's land and Dani Alves latched on to the back pass to steer it past Javi Varas.
-The former Sevilla player graciously refused to celebrate with his team-mates.
+A terrible header from Romaric left his keeper in no mans land and Dani Alves latched on to the back pass to steer it round Javi Varas.
+The former Sevilla player refused to celebrate with his team mates.

 David Villa came a matter of inches from getting his second of the night.
 Messi played a neat ball through, Villa rounded the keeper but went too wide allowing defenders time to retreat and clear off the line.

 With the last kick of the game, Villa did get his second.
 Messi again played his part feeding in Sergio Busquets.
 The holding midfielder squared it for David Villa who picked his corner from the edge of the box to finish the night at 5-0.